mixmastamyk/prn/readme.rst

     ⏵ prn -h  # or --help

 Note:  --longform options in the following examples have one-letter abbreviated aliases that are typically the first letter of the long form, e.g.:
  ``--replace``  becomes  ``-r``.

+Also, all options of ``prn`` can be passed multiple times, allowing more to be done in a single invocation and enabling complex scenarios.

 File Selection